learn-co-students/careers-resume-technical-experience-v-000/README.md

 But don't be nervous, it's also the place where you get to show-off the application(s) you've built and display your technical chops.

-## Objectives

-After this lesson, you should be able to:
-- Succinctly express the purpose of your application and what problem(s) it solves (like a mini elevator pitch).
-- Describe how you (and your team) built the app using specific technologies.

 ## What Technical People Care About

 In the land of programming, objectivity trumps subjectivity and specificity reigns supreme.
 That is to say, technical folk value specific contributions to a project and how those contributions played their part in the overall system.